Your Visit to Medical Eye Center

 For your first visit to Medical Eye Center, please bring the following items:

-- Your scheduled appointment time begins with the review of your medical history and other completed patient forms.
+2. Next, we’ll review your medical history and your other completed forms.

 For example, if your appointment is at 10:00 am, you can expect to see the doctor 30 to 45 minutes later for your examination.
 Most of your doctor’s time is spent reviewing the results of various tests, then planning and documenting your care.
 Often, this work doesn’t occur while your doctor is in the room with you.
 Depending on the nature of your visit, your doctor’s time with you may be relatively brief, especially if everything is straightforward and you have few questions.

-Most first-time comprehensive exams involve the dilation of your eyes.
-If so, you may be very sensitive to direct sunlight and your vision can be quite blurry.
-This condition may interfere with your ability to drive safely.
-If your eyes have been dilated, we highly recommend that you have someone drive you home or back to work afterwards.
-We want you to arrive safely!
+Most first-time comprehensive eye exams will involve dilating your eyes.
+After dilation, your eyes may be sensitive to direct sunlight and your vision may be blurry.
+This can interfere with your ability to drive safely.
+We highly recommend that you have someone else drive you back from your eye exam.

-Post-operative visits are usually much shorter.
-Depending on the procedure, your doctor often just needs to examine your eyes to make sure you’re healing appropriately and then answer any questions you may have.
-Testing is usually minimal for these visits.
-Follow-up exams and other sorts of treatment visits may also be quite short.
+Post-operative visits involve minimal testing and are generally much shorter.
+Depending on the procedure, your doctor often just needs to examine your eyes to make sure you’re healing well and then answer any questions you may have.

 Retina Appointments